SkylineSpartabots/RobotErrorIdentifier/README.txt

 add ".txt" to the end of the filename manually or open the file with notepad.
 They include: The name of the error, when it first appeared, when it last appeared, and how many times it appeared.
 They will share the same name as the .dsevents file that was parsed, with "ROBOT_ERROR_IDENTIFIER" concatenated onto the end of the filename.
-Further parsing can be done through the use of commands which you can acces within the GUI.
+Further parsing can be done through the use of commands which you can access within the GUI.
-To see what each command does, hover over the buttons in the command paneland a tooltip will show up describing the command.
+To see what each command does, hover over the buttons in the command panel and a tooltip will show up describing the command.
 Files outputted through the use of Commands can be found in "output\commandoutputs".

 ADVANCED: